NewbySlime/colobot_autocompletion/README.md

 This is a cpp header files to make cbot available to use with intellisense.
 Adding some functions and defined macros for autocompletion and error checking by intellisense based on cpp.

 Note: since cbot is not entirely cpp, some to be expected work differently.
-Errors might be annoying for now.
+Errors related to cpp might be annoying for now.

 ## Preparation